-- Medical leave: - Medical certification signed by a healthcare provider: - Certification of a Serious Health Condition form, - FMLA paperwork, or - other documentation that meets the requirements. - It may take two weeks or more for your doctor's office to process this paperwork, so send it to them as soon as possible.
+- Medical leave: - o Medical certification signed by a healthcare provider: - Certification form (medical leave), - FMLA paperwork, or - other documentation that meets the requirements. - It may take two weeks or more for your doctor's office to process this paperwork, so send it to them as soon as possible.